 PBS’ Nova offers an interesting online survey of the Incan empire and culture.
 Interactive exhibits are available on unique Inca culture, such as operating on skulls, the engineering of Machu Picchu and ice mummies.

-The Peabody Museum of Archaeology and Ethnology at Harvard University offers a number of online resources to the Inca scholar, including its collection of colonial era Peruvian figurines, articles on Inka kinetics and water management, and audio lectures on Peru.
+The Peabody Museum of Archaeology and Ethnology at Harvard University in Cambridge, Massachusetts offers a number of online resources to the Inca scholar, including its collection of colonial era Peruvian figurines, articles on Inka kinetics and water management, and audio lectures on Peru.

 Whether you think they were made as landing strips and maps for extraterrestrials, offerings to the gods or simply big art, Peru’s Nazca geoglyphs are a fascinating piece of pre-Incan culture.
 The United Nations Educational Scientific and Cultural Organization (UNESCO) provides a comprehensive website with maps, a gallery and other information.